buwilliams/javascript-tree/README.md

 # JavaScript Tree

-A implementation of a doubly-linked list in JavaScript.
+WIP - A implementation of a doubly-linked list in JavaScript.

 ## Benefits